bagrow/network-portrait-divergence/README.md

 ## Citation   <a name="citation"/>

-If you use Portrait Divergence, please cite our paper:
+If you use Network Portrait Divergence, please cite our paper:

 James P. Bagrow and Erik M. Bollt, An information-theoretic, all-scales approach to comparing networks, *Applied Network Science*, 4 (1): 45 (2019)
 [arXiv:1804.03665](https://arxiv.org/abs/1804.03665)